Updated: August 14, 2023 - 9 min read

-While some may say that a Product Manager is ‘the CEO of the product’, that’s not entirely true.
-Both positions involve being the keeper of a vision, and both also have to be decision-makers by curating ideas from many different sources.
-But there are numerous differences that keep these two roles separate.
+While some may say that a Product Manager is ‘the CEO of the product’, that’s not entirely true (although there are several product managers who became CEOs!).
+Both positions involve being the keeper of a vision, and both also have to be decision-makers and curate ideas from many different sources.
+But there are numerous differences between the two roles.

 As a Product Manager, you have very little authority.
 While the buck stops with you when it comes to product decision-making, the overall health of the company doesn’t rest on your shoulders.
 A Product Manager might be the internal face of a product, but they’re unlikely to be making big public statements about the company, or answer directly to investors or a board of directors.

-Saying that… many Product Managers have actually gone on to become great CEOs.
-So if you’re a little Product Manager with big dreams, look no further!
-Here we’ll take a look at why Product Managers have all the skills to become great CEOs, and some rising stars of tech who did just that!
+Despite these differences, there are many Product Managers who became CEOs.
+So if you’re a Product Manager with big dreams, look no further!
+Here we’ll take a look at why Product Managers have all the skills to become great CEOs, and some rising stars in tech who did just that!

 You might also be interested in: The Quick Guide to Product Manager Salaries

 The best leaders are the ones who understand and empathize with the problems of their team.
-That means that they’ve worked closely with different cross functional teams, and have at least a broad understand of each stage of product development.
+That means that they’ve worked closely with different cross-functional teams, and have at least a broad understanding of each stage of product development.
 That goes for both CEOs and Product Managers.

-When a Product Manager reaches executive level, they understand the day to day problems of everyone underneath them…because they’ve lived it!
-Experiences challenges for yourself is the best way to understand them.
+When a Product Manager reaches executive level, they understand the day-to-day problems of everyone underneath them…because they’ve lived it!
+Experiencing challenges for yourself is the best way to understand them.

-The day to day of a CEO and a Product Manager might not be identical…but they both involve meetings.
+The day-to-day of a CEO and a Product Manager might not be identical…but they both involve meetings.
 Lots and lots of meetings.
-Both roles involve needing to influence others, though a CEO gets to do so with much more authority.
+Both roles require you to influence others, though a CEO gets to do so with much more authority.
 In smaller companies and startups, both need to have a clear and firm understanding of the product strategy.

 It’s common for Product Managers to transition to CEO in this way because they’ve already been playing the role of leader.
 As the company grows, it’s natural that the keeper of the product vision becomes the keeper of the company vision.